MicrosoftDocs/windowsserverdocs/WindowsServerDocs/troubleshoot/update-smb-overview-incl-disable-signing.md

 ## How to disable SMB signing

 SMB signing is enabled by default on the latest versions of Windows 11 and Windows Server 2022.
 All Windows environments support SMB signing.
-However, if your environment uses third-party servers, your system settings may prevent the default settings from taking effect.
+However, if your environment uses third-party servers, your system settings can prevent the default settings from taking effect.

 >[!IMPORTANT]
 >We don't recommend using SMB1 as a workaround for third-party servers.